Open semester

 Check the list of students who have not met the attendance requirements (in Italian) [.pdf 533 KB]

-Check the notice (in Italian) for information on admission to the single-cycle Master’s degree programmes in Medicine and Surgery, Dentistry and Veterinary Medicine.
+Information regarding the exams can be found in the call for applications for admission to the single-cycle Master’s degree programmes in Medicine and Surgery, Dentistry and Veterinary Medicine.

 The notice provides detailed information on: